|

 Schell Eye Hospital, Christian Medical College, Vellore, India

-Date of Web Publication | 17-Jan-2008 |
+Date of Web Publication17-Jan-2008

-Correspondence Address: D K Sen Schell Eye Hospital, Christian Medical College, Vellore India
+Schell Eye Hospital, Christian Medical College, Vellore

-Source of Support: None, Conflict of Interest: None | Check |
+Source of Support: None, Conflict of Interest: None

-How to cite this article: Sen D K, Thomas A. Congenital external ophthalmoplegia.
-Indian J Ophthalmol 1966;14:260-1 |
+Sen D K, Thomas A. Congenital external ophthalmoplegia.
+Indian J Ophthalmol 1966;14:260-1

 Complete external ophthalmoplegia is very rare.
 Usually some movement may be elicited (partial ophthalmoplegia), sometimes very slight or only a tremor when an effort is made to follow a moving object (Cooper, 1910; Bradburne, 1912) or movement may be limited to a small excursion in one direction (Dujardin, 1894, Lawford, 1887 and others) or movement may be grossly limited in all directions (Giri, 1936).
 In. these cases the condition remains stationary throughout life, and frequently the vision is poor.